Diva-jaw/Frontend-/README.md

-....It is Ruhil Future Technologies website../// Latest push Divyansh
+....It is Ruhil Future Technologies website../// Latest push Divyansh'''

 ..